SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Investigates ACC, NTUS, FSI, VWTR

-NEW YORK, April 26, 2022 /PRNewswire/ -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+NEW YORK, April 28, 2022 (GLOBE NEWSWIRE) -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-Flexible Solutions International, Inc. (NYSE: FSI)'s merger with Lygos, Inc. If you are a Flexible Solutions shareholder, click here to learn more about your rights and options.
+Flexible Solutions International, Inc. (: FSI)’s merger with Lygos, Inc. If you are a Flexible Solutions shareholder, click here to learn more about your rights and options.

-Vidler Water Resources, Inc. (NASDAQ: VWTR)'s sale to D.R.
+Vidler Water Resources, Inc. ( VWTR)’s sale to D.R.
 Horton, Inc. for $15.75 per share.
 If you are a Vidler Water shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLP may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.